xluxeq/GPT2-Telegram-Chatbot/README.md

 learnoff - Turn off the sentence compilation. learnreset - Reset the learned conversation.
 ```
-Here's a sample in learning chatbot mode with the latest gpt-2 database:
+Here's a sample in learning chatbot mode with the latest gpt-2 database and top_p set to 0.83:

+(top_p has been decreased to 0.78)

 ```
 Me: Hello!
 How are you today?
 Are you feeling alright?
 I hope you are doing well and not getting into any trouble.